chendiqian/GNN4FL/README.md

-# Trusted Federated Learning in 6G with Distributed Ledger Technology and Graph Neural Networks
+# Advancing Federated Learning in 6G: A Trusted Architecture with Graph-based Analysis

 ## Environment setup